neuroFuzz/ssha-attack/README.md

 The prog currently supports dictionary style attacks as well as some brute-force models.

 The OpenSSL lib's are required.

+If you are on Ubuntu also add the following:

+sudo apt install libbsd-dev

 To compile untar and: